joe88park/Templates-for-Obsidian/README.md

 ...
 I'm figuring out how to use Github ... bare with me for the updates

 Added the template files for my Book Notes and Daily Notes.

+Added the template files for my daily notes and Eisenhower Matrix -05-18-23

 Author
 @joe88park